-- 34. The project participants conduct monitoring in line with the monitoring plan of the registered PDD. - 35.
+- 34. Project participants conduct monitoring in line with the monitoring plan of the registered PDD. - 35.
 When using remote sensing for monitoring of carbon pools under Option C, satellite imageries whose spatial resolution is 30 meters or higher is used for monitoring land use and land-use changes.
 For the classification of land cover and forest types, classification to reflect the amount of carbon stock per hectare is encouraged and the classification should reflect each country's forest designations.
-The accuracy of forest/non-forest maps is 80 percent or higher.
+The accuracy of forest/non-forest maps and forest type maps is 80 percent or higher.